Graylog2/documentation/pages/queries.rst

 Decorators
 ==========
-Decorators allow you to alter message fields during search time automatically.
-They are specially useful to make some data in your fields more readable, combine data in some field, or add new fields with more information about the message.
+Decorators allow you to alter message fields during search time automatically, while *preserving the unmodified message on disk*.
+Decorators are specially useful to make some data in your fields more readable, combine data in some field, or add new fields with more information about the message.
+As decorators are configured per stream (including the :ref:`default stream <default_stream>`), you are also able to present a single message in different streams differently.

-Changes made by decorators are not persisted, meaning that you cannot search for decorated values or use field analyzers on them.
+As changes made by decorators are not persisted, you cannot search for decorated values or use field analyzers on them.
 You can still use those features in the original non-decorated fields.

 Decorators are applied on a stream-level, and are shared among all users capable of accessing a stream, so all users can share the same results